 White Gyrfalcon in snow

-This was a customer’s white Gyrfalcon, he requested the bird to be mounted in a similar position to a Gyrfalcon I did some time ago with its head on one side.
-The original idea for this came from a game fair I attended and whilst observing the birds of prey in the falconry section knelt down to take a photo of a gyrfalcon.
-As I was in front of the bird its keeper started to approach from behind me and the bird craned its neck to one side to see what he was doing.
-I got a good photo and this is my second attempt at trying to re-capture that scene this time with a white Gyrfalcon.
+This was a customer’s white Gyrfalcon which he requested to be mounted in a similar position to a Gyrfalcon I did some time ago with its head to one side.
+The original idea for this came from a game fair I attended when I knelt down to take a photo of a gyrfalcon in the falconry section.
+As I was in front of the bird, its keeper started to approach from behind me and the bird craned its neck to one side to see what he was doing.
+I got a good photo and this is my second attempt at trying to recapture that scene, this time with a white Gyrfalcon.

-The rock is a cast of some magnesium limestone and a mix of cures lichen and painted lichen.
-I tried to recreate the effect of snow melting and having slid off he rock and there being ice crystals around the edge of the rock, with a bit of melting snow in one part of the rock.
-The bird failed a credit due to problems with the eyes.
-I have no real excuse just the usual not paying enough attention and the “gone blind” stage crept in.
-More about the UK Guild of Taxidermy Competitions and Events.
+The rock is a cast of some magnesium limestone and a mix of cured lichen and painted lichen.
+I tried to recreate the effect of snow melting and having slid off the rock, ice crystals around the edge of the rock and a bit of melting snow in one part of the rock.

 Log No: C-7251